sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * parent - *String* *optional*.
 Contains the ID or the URN for the parent of the item (which is itself an item) enabling the reconstruction of the ordered item hierarchy.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources for the item.
 See the section [link](#link).
 * categories/concepts/codes/agencies/dataProviders/dataConsumers/organisationUnits/reportingCategories - *Array* *optional*.
-Provides a list of child items of the item.
+Provides a list of child items of the item. **Note that the order of items is significant.
+In the use case of a submission of a partial list is is necessary to include preceding and succeeding items to allow determining the correct positioniong of the submitted items.**

 Examples: